-1. About how long did it take you to complete the exam?

-2. Were there certain topics that were particularly troublesome for you?
-If so, what were they?

-3. If you were unsure about the correct answer, how did you determine what you felt was the correct response?

-4. Do you feel that you need improvement with content or test taking?
+- 1. How long did it take you to complete the exam? - 2.
+Were there certain topics that were particularly troublesome for you? - 3.
+If so, what were they? - 4.
+If you were unsure about the correct answer, how did you determine what you felt was the correct response? - 5.
+Do you feel that you need improvement with content or test taking?

-Angelina College Nursing Program Probation Policy
+Probation Policy